miotke/simple_express_server/README.md

 This is for two reasons:

-1. To learn more about building a service using NodeJS and Express.
+1. To learn more about building a server using NodeJS and Express.
 2. Gives me a small server to move around to various projects.

 ## Getting started